genomicsclass/leanpub/manuscript/modeling.md

 ![Variance versus mean plot.
 Summaries were obtained from the RNAseq data.](images/R/modeling-tmp-var_vs_mean-1.png)

 The variability plotted here includes biological variability, which the motivation for the Poisson does not include.
-In a later module we learn about the negative binomial distribution which combines the sampling variability of a Poisson and biological variability.
+The negative binomial distribution which combines the sampling variability of a Poisson and biological variability is a more appropriate distribution to model this type of experiments.
 The negative binomial has two parameters and permits more flexibility for count data.
 The Poisson is a special case of the negative binomial distribution.

 ## Maximum Likelihood Estimation

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

-We use palindrome locations in the HMCV genome as example.
+To illustrate the concept of maximum likelihood estimates (MLE), we use a dataset containing palindrome locations in the HMCV genome.
 We read in the locations of the palindrome and then count the number of palindromes in each 4,000 basepair segments.

 ```r